Law Practice Management and Technology Section

 By Neil Pedersen

-In this regular series of notes on time management, we have been exploring how the practicing attorney can preserve his or her most valuable asset - time.
 Over the years, technology advances have supercharged our practices and our lives.
 From dynamic software platforms and high speed hardware to mobile devices and powerful apps, technology is not only helpful but mandatory in a successful law practice.
 This technology can create amazing efficiencies as well as time-draining vacuums in our daily efforts.
 This note provides some suggestions about how to make technology work for you and not against you.

 Tip #1: Manage your email for maximum efficiency